-Dividends received from resident or non resident companies are subject to special defence contribution at 20% for the years 2012 and 2013 (15% up to 30 August 2011 and 17% up to 31 December 2011) but only on resident persons.
-Non resident persons are not liable to special defence contribution.
+Dividends received from the resident or non-resident companies are subject to special defence contribution at 20% for the years 2012 and 2013 (15% up to 30 August 2011 and 17% up to 31 December 2011) but only on resident persons.
+Non-resident persons are not liable to special defence contribution.

 Any foreign tax paid on income which is subject to special contribution for defence will be given as an allowance against the Cyprus tax irrespective of whether there is a double tax agreement with the foreign country.

 If a Cyprus tax resident company does not distribute by way of a dividend at least 70% of its accounting profits within two years from the end of the tax year then the company is deemed to have distributed such profits and is liable to pay 20% (15% up to 30 August 2011 and 17% up to 31 December 2011) special contribution for defence on the deemed dividend distribution applicable to its shareholders who are Cyprus tax residents.